 Today the Palace Hotel still welcomes discerning guests from around the world with gold standard hospitality and attention to detail.
 The valet and bellhop await your arrival to take care of your vehicle and luggage.
 As you walk up the marble staircase to the lobby doors, the doorman greets you like a family member.
 Upon request, a bottle of Veuve Clicquot champagne with chocolate covered strawberries will be delivered to your room after check-in.
 The chief concierge, Jose Lopez, bent over backwards to accommodate us during our four day stay for both visits.
 I have stayed at several 4 and 5 star hotels, and he was by far the most attentive and phenomenal concierge I've ever met.
 We were able to get a private tour of the hotel's main rooms once evening, as well as last minute tickets to see Hamilton at the Orpheum Theatre on the final night of our 2019 stay.
 A 2020 work conference in San Francisco with another three days reserved here was canceled due to the coronavirus.
 An April 2021 trip was also planned, but the hotel was still not reopened from the pandemic.
 We finally returned for 4 days in April 2022.
+I am hoping to return in 2025 or 2026 at the latest to gather final information for my book, which will essentially be a hardcopy version of this website.

 Whether you want to relax with a drink in the GC Lounge, have breakfast or signature tea in the Garden Court, or just take in the history surrounding the most beautiful and historic hotel in San Francisco, the Palace Hotel is a must.
 It is the only hotel I will stay at while visiting the city.
 Right: Room card from my 2019 visit.